 - Meatball Soup – Made with homemade meatballs (or frozen)

 - Minestrone Soup – Easy comfort food!

 - Zuppa Toscana – Restaurant quality made easy at home!

 Achieving the Perfect Pasta Texture

 You might be wondering why I don’t just add the pasta into the soup and cook it along with the rest of the ingredients.
 This recipe was tested with various types (both brands and shapes) of pasta.
-Cooking pasta in a tomato base is unpredictable and more often than not, the pasta took on a very gummy texture.
+I’ve found that I had the same problem as with Crock Pot Mac and Cheese and Crockpot Chicken Noodle Soup, certain brands do not work well and can become very gummy in texture.

-I found by precooking the pasta al dente (slightly firm) and giving it a few minutes to cook in the tomato broth produced the best results.
+Cooking the pasta separately al dente (slightly firm) and giving it a few minutes to cook in the tomato broth produced the best lasagna soup.
 The noodles I used are called tripoline (you can find them at most Italian markets) however, you can use any shape of noodles you have on hand.